osg-htc/docs/docs/site-planning.md

 #### NFS Warning

-NFS is known to be an *easy* but never the less %RED%inadequate%ENDCOLOR% choice for all but the smallest sites!
+NFS is known to be an *easy* but less adequate for large sites.
 If you want to use NFS you should read the chapter *"Optimizing NFS Performance"* in the <http://nfs.sourceforge.net/nfs-howto/>.
 Software partitions that can be locally installed, such as OSG\_GRID, should be locally installed and not shared unless you have an enterprise-class NFS server.

 ### Compute and Storage Element